Pages

 To offer hope and alleviate misery

-While defending truth in all they come up against
+While defending truth in all we come up against

-As, too, they make their divine roles known
+As, too, we make our divine roles known

-Let them get on their knees and plea with the Lord
+How we get on our knees and plea with the Lord,

 There to ask "who needs our help?" and relief effort